mvcds/my-library/carreer/achieving-goals/Measure.md

 https://www.klipfolio.com/blog/kpi-metric-measure

-Values that can be summed and/or averaged.
+[[my-library/carreer/development/Value|Values]] that can be summed and/or averaged.
 They are unit-specific